yousefalatari/ma1sd/docs/threepids/notification/template-generator.md

 | `NEXT_URL`         | URL to redirect to after the sessions has been validated.                            |

 ## Templates
-mxisd comes with a set of builtin templates to easily get started.
+ma1sd comes with a set of builtin templates to easily get started.
 Those templates can be found [in the repository](https://github.com/ma1uta/ma1sd/tree/master/src/main/resources/threepids).
 If you want to use customized templates, we recommend using the builtin templates as a starting point.